rust-lang/prev.rust-lang.org/faq.md

 ### Can I run initialization code that happens before main?

 Rust has no concept of "life before `main`".
 The closest you'll see can be done through the [`lazy_static`](https://github.com/Kimundi/lazy-static.rs) crate, which simulates a "before main" by lazily initializing static variables at their first usage.

-### How do I map object-oriented concepts to Rust?

-That depends.
-There _are_ ways of translating object-oriented concepts like [multiple inheritance](https://www.reddit.com/r/rust/comments/2sryuw/ideaquestion_about_multiple_inheritence/) to Rust, but as Rust is not object-oriented the result of the translation may look substantially different from its appearance in an OO language.

 ### Why doesn't Rust have inheritance?